One of the biggest questions, still unanswered, is posed by the Fermi Paradox.

 The exact replication of these fortuitous accidents on other planets, their timing, and the evolution of a species like our own, is extremely unlikely.
 Perhaps this would be as probable as the mythical tale of monkeys using computers and eventually writing the works of Shakespeare.

 A browse through other theories associated with the Fermi Paradox makes interesting reading.
 Some of these touch on the realm of science fiction and are highly speculative.

 The sky on a clear night is not only magnificent and beautiful.
 The night sky also challenges our own view of ourselves and of our future.

 Are other forms of intelligent life out there?
 In all probability, yes, I think so.
 Although the definition of 'intelligent life' assumes our terrestrial interpretation.
 But there is likely to be life out there because there are just so many billions of galaxies and stars, and therefore planets.
 We know from life on earth that it emerges and prospers in an explosion of diversity, also that life is tenacious, and can prosper even in toxic environments.

 Also, many galaxies are older than our own and life within these galaxies, if it exists, would have had longer to evolve.
 But this is still just guesswork.

-Also, maybe, this supposition is about hope.
+And maybe, this supposition is about hope.
 It’s a common human desire not to want to be alone.
 Like religion, the belief in extra-terrestrial life might be associated with our anthropological fear of being alone.

-That’s another reason why stargazing is fascinating.
+These are just more reasons why stargazing is fascinating.
 It raises so many questions, the answers to which, like the stars, and the Fermi Paradox, are currently out of reach.